 In their second year of study students must submit to the department a prospectus for the MA thesis approved and signed by the student’s MA committee.
 It should be submitted no later than the fifth week of the first quarter (i.e., mid-quarter).
 The prospectus should outline the thesis and provide a representative bibliography.
 A prospectus is a chance for students to make certain that they, their chair, and their committee all understand and approve of the work they are about to undertake.
 The more detailed and precise the prospectus, the less chance there is for misunderstanding as one proceeds.
 Different committee chairs have different ideas as to how many pages it takes to accomplish these tasks, and much also depends on the research topic and the student’s progress to date.

 In general, a prospectus is between 10 and 30 pages, including tables, references, and representative bibliography.
 Students are strongly encouraged to discuss the prospectus with the chair of their committee to make sure that all expectations are clear.
 They must be enrolled and in good standing in order to submit a prospectus.
 (Students may not submit it if on leave of absence from the Graduate School or if they appear on the Graduate School Low scholarship list.)
-When the committee has approved the prospectus, students should submit a copy of the approved proposal with original signatures of the committee to the MELC Office (Denny 220).
-They then will be eligible to register for NEAR E 700.
+When the committee has approved the prospectus, students should submit a PDF of the approved proposal with original signatures of the committee to the MELC Office at email@example.com.
+The student will then be eligible to register for MELC 700 Master's Thesis.
 At this time, students should work with their committees to establish a feasible schedule for completing the MA thesis on time.
-Students also should make sure to make the appropriate updates to their MA checklists.
+Students also should make sure to make the corresponding updates to their MA checklists.

 Format and Style